dof-dss/ea-team/docs/index.md

 type: page
 ---

-# DSS Enterprise Architecture Team
+# Enterprise Architecture Team

+## What is Enterprise Architecture?

-## What do we do?
+## What the team does
 The team facilitates and supports the delivery of digital services that enable the transformation of the business of Government; it is described more fully in our [Business Model Canvas](business-model-canvas).

 ## How do we do it?